 For patients suffering from emphysema, certain lifestyle changes and Natural Treatment for Emphysema will help reduce the progression of the disease and from any complications.
 Therefore, if you find yourself suffering from any of the symptoms, it is wise decision to stick to Natural Remedies for Emphysema as they are natural and can be used for long durations without risking your health.

 Herbs for Emphysema like ginkgo Biloba, a Chinese herb commonly recognized for its various health benefits, may strengthen lungs.
 N-Acetyl-Cysteine is commonly used to help liquefy mucus in cystic fibrosis, which may help people who are experiencing mucus-related symptoms as well.
 Health care professionals sometimes recommend grape seed extract, which is believed to protect smokers from more cell damage.

 Ajwain for Emphysema

-Ajwain is an herb that belongs to the family of apiaceae.
+Ajwain is an herb that belongs to the family of Apiaceae.
 This herb comes from Egypt and it spreads to India.
-Human can eat fruits and leaves to get better health as well as treat some diseases like COPD.
+A human can eat fruits and leaves to get better health as well as treat some diseases like COPD.
 Natural Treatment for Emphysema you can chew ajwain leaves each day.
-By this way, you can clear congestion, damage lung functions, and lessen cough.
+In this way, you can clear congestion, damage lung functions, and lessen cough.